 // ABOUT US

 Fig Tree Café’s first location in Pacific Beach opened in the fall of 2008 with a simple mission rooted in the creation of an inviting and genuine dining experience.
-Since then, CEO/founder of umbrella consortium, Rise & Shine Hospitality Group, Johan Engman, has opened two more outposts, including one in Liberty Station that opened during the summer of 2013, and Fig Tree Café’s most recent outpost in East Village.
+Since then, CEO/founder of umbrella consortium, Rise & Shine Hospitality Group, Johan Engman, has opened three more outposts, including Liberty Station, East Village and Mission Valley.

 Each location is uniquely designed to fit the neighborhood niche and the three establishments share a commitment to using fresh, local ingredients, selecting produce and eggs from a family farm in Ramona and giving back to their respective communities.

 Fig Tree Café’s menu presents diners with the depths of California’s culinary culture, serving authentic and mouthwatering dishes at reasonable neighborhood prices.
 Brunch specialties range from Breakfast Sushi and Fig Jam & Ricotta Cheese Stuffed French Toast, to Braised Angus Beef Short Ribs Benedict and a selection of morning libations, including bloody Mary renditions, mimosas and house cocktails such as their Fig Tree Mule and Spicy Strawberry Margarita.